iwasElitist/wm-install-script/README.md

 > What is this ?

 Its an install script for my window manager rice.
-I prefer practicality over having to do everythingmanually, which is what lead me to do this, and also why I don't use [Arch-Linux](https://archlinux.org/) and prefer [Void-Linux](https://voidlinux.org/).
+I prefer practicality over having to do everything manually, which is what lead me to do this, and also why I don't use [Arch-Linux](https://archlinux.org/) and prefer [Void-Linux](https://voidlinux.org/).

 > Why did you make it ?